 This represents the first detection of radio emission coincident with a known SLSN on any timescale (e.g., \citealt{Coppejans2018,Hatsukade2018}).
-We investigate the various possible origins of the radio emission --- star formation activity, AGN, SN blastwave, and an off-axis jet --- and show that none are likely, although in each scenario such an origin would represent an exciting and novel result.
-Instead, if supported by additional observations, the radio source may represent the first detection of non-thermal emission from a SLSN engine, providing compelling evidence for the millisecond magnetar model of SLSNe, as well as for a connection between repeating FRBs (and perhaps all FRBs) and millisecond magnetars born in SLSN explosions.
+We investigate the various possible origins of the radio emission --- star formation activity, AGN, and SN blastwave --- and show that none are likely, although in each scenario such an origin would represent an exciting and novel result.
+Instead, if supported by additional observations, the radio source may represent the first detection of non-thermal emission from a SLSN engine -- either in the form of an off-axis jet or a magnetar wind nebula -- providing compelling evidence for the millisecond magnetar model of SLSNe, as well as for a connection between repeating FRBs (and perhaps all FRBs) and millisecond magnetars born in SLSN explosions.
 We present the observations in \S\ref{sec:obs}, present and discuss various models for the radio emission in \S\ref{sec:origin}, and summarize with a discussion of future observations in \S\ref{sec:conc}.